-Staying in an air-conditioned area is the most effective way to combat heat.
-If you do not have adequate air-conditioning in your home, then you need to find an area which has air conditioning and stay there during the hottest part of the day.
+Staying in an air-conditioned area is the most effective way to combat the heat.
+If you do not have adequate air-conditioning in your home, you need to find a place with air conditioning and stay there during the hottest part of the day.

-The Texas Department of Housing and Community Affairs through various agencies, which collectively cover all 254 counties of the state.
-To find help in your city, go to the website of the Texas Department of Housing and Community Affairs, and go to the Help for Texans page. http://www.tdhca.state.tx.us/texans.htm You will find a section titled “Utility bill help” that will give you contact information for the appropriate agencies in your area.
+The Texas Department of Housing and Community Affairs runs the CEAP through different agencies that help all 254 counties in the state.
+To find help in your city, go to the Texas Department of Housing and Community Affairs website, and go to the Help for Texans page.
+You will find a section titled “Utility Bill Help” that will give you contact information for the appropriate agencies in your area.

 For more information about heat-related illnesses, including prevention and treatment tips, you can visit the CDC’s Extreme Heat Safety Web site.
-Read the publication “Extreme Heat: A Prevention Guide to Promote Your Personal Health and Safety”.
+Read the publication, “Extreme Heat: A Prevention Guide to Promote Your Personal Health and Safety.”